WojtekKamilowski/CI_PP5_HSBS/README.md

 - base.html accordingly updated & customized for this project based on <a href="https://github.com/Alan-Bushell/razor-sharp">razor-sharp</a>

 - object-fit for book images from <a href="https://stackoverflow.com/questions/61530120/how-to-make-the-images-same-fit-or-same-size">Stackoverflow</a>

+- Dropright main-nav submenu for sorting by lowest & highest price based on <a href="https://getbootstrap.com/docs/4.6/components/dropdowns/">Bootstrap</a>

 ### Media